antonyjoseph2111/Historical-Market-Data-Collector-CSV-Based-Multi-Year/README.md

 ## Setup & Configuration

 ### 1. Copy The Code To Colab And Run It.Edit the Changes As Per Your Need.
-I will attach all trade pairs in the main repo
+You can check it binance website for the trade pair.

 ### 2. Configure the Script